krbeauregard/expert-octo-umbrella/README.md

 green_screen.py
   Is the beginning of a 'green screen' capability for the system.
   It is grainy and blotchy at the moment.
 Some erosion and dilation should help.

+pivideostream.py and videostream.py
+  Files belong to imutils package.
+These are modified to use the raspberry pi camera as default and to try to take advantage of the built-in pi camera video effects.
+  They allow me to not have to specify the camera when I shift code between my pi and desktop machine.